itsjordanmuller/100days-python-2023/README.md

 - [x] Sum All Numbers Between 1 and 100
 - [x] Sum All Even Numbers Between 1 and 100
 - [x] Create FizzBuzz Using Loops and Modulo
 ### Day 5 Project
 - [x] Easy Password Generator
 - [x] Hard Password Generator

+## Day 6
+### Day 6 Exercises
+- [x] Learn About Defining Basic Functions
+- [x] Learn How to Make Reeborg Walk in a Square
+- [x] Use Functions & Loops to Jump Over Hurdles of Variable Width
+- [x] Use Functions & Loops to Jump Over Hurdles of Variable Height & Width
+### Day 6 Project
+- [x] Reeborg Maze Algorithm
+- [x] Reeborg Maze Challenge Test Cases